New-Creta/Rex/docs/src/documentation/build_pipeline.md

 # Build Pipeline

 ## Introduction
-Rex;s entire building pipeline, going from setting up the initial setup to the actual build process, generation and testing is written in python.
+Rex's entire building pipeline, going from setting up the initial setup to the actual build process, generation and testing is written in python.
 This is done to allow quick iteration which would be more of hassle in C# or C++.

 The build pipeline scripts is only supposed to launch multiple intermediate steps and not do much work on its own.

 All build scripts have a `-clean` command which pretends the script is run for the very first time.
-This usually just deletes the output folders
+This just deletes the output folders

 ## Setup

 ### Root script
-To setup Rex Engine after an initial clone from [github](https://github.com/Dyronix/Rex) run `_setup.py`
+To setup Rex Engine after an initial clone from [github](https://github.com/New-Creta/Rex) run `_setup.py`

-This setup script will install `rexpy` on your machine, after which it'll call the actually setup script located in `build/scripts/setup.py` which will continue setting up your machine for rex engine development.
+This setup script will install `rexpy` on your machine, after which it'll call the actual setup script located in `build/scripts/setup.py` which will continue setting up your machine for rex engine development.

 ### Setup script

-This is the actual setup script that goes through the full setup pipeline _setup.py will read some configuration files, looking for dependencies needed for by Rex Engine based on your platform
+This is the actual setup script that goes through the full setup pipeline `_setup.py` will read some configuration files, looking for dependencies needed for by Rex Engine based on your platform (only Windows is support at time of writing)

 it knows which dependencies and how to install them based on the json files located in `build/config`

-All installations will add a version file to the dependency that's installed to cache which on you downloaded.
+All installations will add a version file to the dependency that's installed to cache which one you downloaded.
 This is to avoid redownloading already installed dependencies and massively speeds up setup times.

 there are 4 json files located in this folder
 ### **settings.json**